 The most common cause of dementia, accounting for 60-80% of all cases, is Alzheimer’s disease.
 Brain cell death is the primary characterization of Alzheimer’s disease and is what contributes to dementia.
 It is a progressive disease that worsens with time, resulting in worsening symptoms.

-Alzheimer’s disease divides into seven stages, and while symptoms can begin appearing in stage 2, the symptoms that are recognizable as dementia do not begin until stage 4.
+Alzheimer’s disease occurs in seven stages, and while symptoms can begin appearing in stage 2, the symptoms that are recognizable as dementia do not begin until stage 4.

 Vascular Dementia